leobudima/elogii-blog/content/how-to-optimize-route-planning.md

 ### What Is Route Optimization Software?

 **Route optimization software** is a digital tool that automates how you plan and optimize delivery routes.
-You can use it both for route planning and optimization, but also for creating delivery schedules and dispatching, as well as managing and monitoring operations in real time..
+You can use it both for route planning and optimization.
+But also for creating delivery schedules and dispatching, as well as managing and monitoring operations in real-time.

 ### How Does Route Optimization Software Work?